 All that changed, though, when Shrabani Basu spotted his portrait.
 Over the course of five years, she slowly unraveled the hidden secret of his life, pouring over the Queen’s Hindustani exercise books and diaries to learn everything she could about the secret confidant that her children had erased from history.
 Her book Victoria and Abdul: The True Story of the Queen’s Closest Confidant came out in 2010.

 To this day, thanks to Basu’s work, Karim has made his way back into memory.
-Aside from Basu’s novel, he has become the subject of articles and even a recent film starring Judi Dench based on Basu’s research.
+Aside from Basu’s novel, he has become the subject of articles and even a recent film titled Victoria & Abdul and starring Judi Dench based on Basu’s research.
 The film, Basu said, is fairly accurate, except that it portrays the characters as saints.
-The real Karim and Queen Victoria were people with flaws and all.
+The real Karim and Queen Victoria were people with warts and all.

 They did create a scandal – but for the Queen, that might have been what made her friendship with Karim so enjoyable.
 “She really likes the emotional excitement,” the Prime Minister, Lord Salisbury, wrote.
 In her old age, he thought, the type of scandal Karim gave her was “the only form of excitement she can have.”